Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 Support the hospital with a donation that helps kids get the care they need.

-Boston Children’s Orthopedic Center combines a long history of excellence and innovation led by clinicians and researchers at the forefront of orthopedic research and care.
-For this reason, it is not a surprise that Boston Children’s is home to many firsts in orthopedic treatment.
+Boston Children’s Orthopedic Center has a long history of innovation and is home to many firsts in orthopedic treatment.

 1869 – Boston Children's Hospital is established for the medical and surgical treatment of the diseases of children.
 The first patients are admitted for orthopedic injuries—including a fractured wrist and fractured femur.

 1884 – The Charitable Surgical Appliance Shop opens at Boston Children's.
 The shop supplies braces to children suffering from conditions such as osteomyelitis and tuberculosis.

 Circa 1890 – In an attempt to halt the progression of curvature of the spine, Edward H. Bradford, MD and Robert W. Lovett, MD develop a plaster scoliosis jacket.

 1890 – Edward H. Bradford, MD and Robert W. Lovett, MD produce the Treatise on Orthopaedic Surgery, considered to be the standard American orthopedic text of its time.

 1897 – Edward H. Bradford, MD's interest in scoliosis leads to the establishment of a specialized scoliosis clinic at Boston Children's.

 1903 – Previously part of the Department of Surgery, Orthopedic Center is formally established as a separate department at Boston Children's.